ikki2530/holbertonschool-machine_learning/math/0x05-advanced_linear_algebra/README.md

 ## Files Description

-[0-determinant.py](0-determinant.py) - Calculates the determinant of a matrix [1-minor.py](1-minor.py) - Calculates the minor matrix of a matrix.
+[0-determinant.py](0-determinant.py) - Calculates the determinant of a matrix.

+[1-minor.py](1-minor.py) - Calculates the minor matrix of a matrix.

 [2-cofactor.py](2-cofactor.py) - Calculates the cofactor matrix of a matrix.

 [3-adjugate.py](3-adjugate.py) - Calculates the adjugate matrix of a matrix.

 [4-inverse.py](4-inverse.py) - Calculates the inverse of a matrix.

 [5-definiteness.py](5-definiteness.py) - calculates the definiteness of a matrix.